Kdoggg666/MS4/README.md

 ### Admin Panel
 - The admin panel is accessed via the /admin/ url and super users can login and edit users, models and database entries.
--All models have been registered on the admin panel.
+- All models have been registered on the admin panel.

 ![Admin Panel](https://res.cloudinary.com/dyxe4g62g/image/upload/v1629642112/images/albums/MS4/features%20images/admin_panel_pzycyr.png "Admin Panel")